Conducting your research

 - or the Research Office.

-All allegations will be investigated by the Trust's Governance lead, Research and Innovation manager and the relevant Research and Innovation lead.
+All allegations will be investigated by the Trust’s Governance lead, Research and Development manager and the relevant Research and Development lead.
 Outcomes of an investigation can include suspension of work, destruction of data, and disciplinary action, as described in the Trust Policy on Research Conduct and Misconduct.

 Changes to your study

 Any changes to documentation need to be registered with the Research Office, especially your research protocol.
-Any unreported changes would lead to a governance breach and the R&D team would then need to carry out a compliance review and audit.
+Any unreported changes would lead to a governance breach and the Research and Development team would need to carry out a compliance review and audit.